RaphaelIT7/gmod-holylib/README.md

 #### holylib_voicechat_hooks(default `1`)
 If enabled, the VoiceChat hooks will be called.

+#### holylib_voicechat_threads(default `1`)
+The number of threads the voicechat can use for async stuff.
+voicechat.LoadVoiceStream and voicechat.SaveVoiceStream currently use it,
+originally I expected thoes both functions to be far slower but they turned out to be quite fast.

 ## physenv
 This module fixes https://github.com/Facepunch/garrysmod-issues/issues/642 and adds a few small things.